Welcome!

 Local

-The UW Retirement Association (https://uwramadison.org) is a membership organization for retired faculty and staff.
+The UW Retirement Association is a membership organization for retired UW–Madison faculty and staff.
 The association promotes the interests, health, and welfare of its members through a diverse program of activities and information, including presentations on topics of interest to retired members.
-The annual membership fee is $20.
+There is an annual membership fee.

 Websites of interest